FRQS Chercheur-Boursier Junior 1 2019-2023

 University of Alberta (PDF, 2015)

 Simon Fraser University (BSc Hon, 2008)

-Brandon started his research career at Simon Fraser University, where as an undergraduate I attempted to crystallize the bacterial transmembrane protein YidC with Dr. Mark Paetzel, while also working with Dr. Pete Wilson on the total synthesis of marine natural products.
+I started my research career at Simon Fraser University, where as an undergraduate I attempted to crystallize the bacterial transmembrane protein YidC with Dr. Mark Paetzel, while also working with Dr. Pete Wilson on the total synthesis of marine natural products.
 Moving to the University of Manitoba under the supervision of Dr. Frank Schweizer, working on the design and synthesis of novel cationic antimicrobial peptides and aminoglycosides.
 I then worked as with Dr. John Vederas as a postdoctoral fellow, studying the mode of action of tridecaptin A1, a bacterial lipopeptide with interesting antibiotic activity against Gram negative bacteria.

 Interested in biochemistry?
 Send a copy of your CV, transcript and statement of research interests to Brandon.Findlay@Concordia.ca, visit the department’s webpage, or apply directly to Concordia University.